Thanks for visiting my Portfolio!

 I'm not a big fan of the current trends in "minimalism," which with the exception of some

-genuinely excellent work, tends to be a cover for lack of artistic and technical skills.
+genuinely excellent work, tends to the clumsy and sterile.

-I'm by nature an academic traditionalist with a taste for exceptional cutting-edge art,
+I'm by nature an academic traditionalist with a bias for the vintage past, but I do have

 As a digital artist I have been inspired and owe a debt of gratitude to the work of people